 - Digital Systems

 - Digital Imaging

 - 2D Drawing and Animation

-- Introduction to Coding App development
+- Introduction to Coding and App Development

-- Digital Video

-- Coding drones
+- Coding Drones

-- Programming in Python - Web Design I & II
+- Programming in Python

+- Web Design I & II

+- 3D Modelling & Animation

+- Gamin Authoring/Design

+- Information Systems

-Robotics (including drones)
+- Robotics (including drones)

 In addition to these units you will be required to utilise a wide range of Information Technology skills such as inquiry, creating, presenting, and communicating with ICTs.
 This subject takes as its focus the design process built around a team environment.
 You will develop important skills for working with others and develop a clear understanding of each stage of the design process.